-Who can get a mortgage in the Netherlands?
+1. Who can get a mortgage in the Netherlands?

-If you’re planning to buy a house in the Netherlands, then it might be good to know if that is actually possible at all.
-And often, more is possible than you think, whether you are employed or have your own business.
-Even if you have another nationality, that does not necessarily have to be an obstacle to get a Dutch mortgage.
-Whereas in the past, banks were hesitant to give out a mortgage to an international, we now see that more and more mortgage suppliers are adjusting their criteria for obtaining a Dutch mortgage to the situation of you internationals reading this.
+The great thing is that having a different nationality is often no longer an obstacle to getting a Dutch mortgage.
+Whereas in the past, banks were hesitant to give out mortgages to internationals, we now see that more and more mortgage suppliers are adjusting their criteria for obtaining a Dutch mortgage to the situation of you — internationals — reading this.

 Getting a mortgage in the Netherlands: criteria and factors

 There are several points of attention that have an effect on the possibility of obtaining a mortgage in the Netherlands and the amount of money that’s involved in it.
 Just think of the all-round background of the customer or the work situation (yes, permanent contracts are good, but getting a mortgage in the Netherlands is still possible when you’re on a temporary contract).

 The one condition that applies to every bank and everyone applying for a Dutch mortgage is that you must live in the Netherlands.
 If you want to buy a house and need a mortgage, then this house must be located in the Netherlands and you must be registered at a Dutch address.
 If you have a BSN number then things just got a whole lot easier.

 Obviously, for a Dutch person, this is all easy-peasy.
 If you come from the EU or EEA then you still need the registration and a BSN, but otherwise, there are no additional requirements.
 But don’t worry, if you’re not from the EU it’s still very possible to get a mortgage in the Netherlands!